arcus/education_modules/database_normalization/database_normalization.md

 | 14123 | 210 |
 | 14123 | 97 |

-In the two table option, we only have to find "orane juice" in a single column, "item\_name", and it occurs once only (this is because this id number is a primary key, which means it can only occur once).
+In the two table option, we only have to find "orane juice" in a single column, "item\_name", and it occurs once only (this is because this ID number is a primary key, which means it can only occur once).

 The theory of how to separate data for top speed and efficiency is complex.
-However, it's enough for now to understand that data in relational databases are fragmented in a process called normalization, to help reduce needless repetition, simplify data, and improve system speed and performance.
+However, it's enough for now to understand that data in relational databases are fragmented in a process called normalization, which
+- helps reduce needless repetition,
+- simplifies data,
+- and improves system speed and performance.

 ### Quiz: Normalization